No Products in the Cart

 Our products can be extracted by cold pressing, steam distillation or solvent extraction.
 To make things easier for you, we have included the extraction method of our products on the products’ page so that you will be able to check all the details in the products’ description.

-Vegetable Oils and Fats have impurities such as Moisture, Solids (Insolubles), Gums (Lecithins), Free-Fatty Acids (FFA) and Waxes.
+Vegetable Oils and Fats have impurities such as moisture, solids (insolubles), gums (Lecithins), Free-Fatty Acids (FFA) and waxes.
 These impurities are removed to improve the functionality of the oils for cosmetic and food use.
 Other characteristics of oils (such as colour, odour, and taste) are also considered impurities by modern consumers for cosmetic manufacture.
-These impurities are removed in a series of steps such as degumming (to remove gums), neutralizing (to remove FFA), bleaching (to remove colour), deodorizing (to remove odour and taste), and dewaxing or winterization (to remove waxes).
-Refined Vegetable Oil is commonly called Refined, Bleached, and Deodorized (RBD) oil.
+These impurities are removed in a series of steps such as degumming (to remove gums), neutralizing (to remove FFA), bleaching (to remove colour), deodorising (to remove odour and taste), and dewaxing or winterization (to remove waxes).

 Many carrier/vegetable oils have little to no noticeable odour as the extracted oil is not an essential oil, this will largely depend upon which part of the plant the oil has been extracted from.
 Some of our oils has been refined and they rarely have any smell at all as any fragrant particles are removed during the refining process (see question above).
 We also offer Virgin/ /Unrefined varieties of some oils (where stated) which retain the original characteristic of the plant and, therefore, can have some odour.